Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 The robots directives helps you prevent duplicate content, but it doesn’t attribute topical relevance and authority to another URL.
 That’s just lost.

-Besides instructing search engines not to index a page, the robots directives directive also discourages search engines from crawling the page.
+Besides instructing search engines not to index a page, the robots directives also discourages search engines from crawling the page.
 Some crawl budget is preserved because of this.

 Contrary to its name, the robots directives nofollow attribute will not influence crawling.
 Search engine crawlers will still crawl pages that have a nofollow attribute, but they won’t pass on authority to other pages.